Postdoctoral Fellows Program application instructions

-Upload ONE PDF document that consists of your plan plus references.
+Upload one PDF file that consists of your plan plus references.
 Your plan should be organized as shown below and should be a maximum of five pages, plus any number of additional pages for your list of references/bibliography.

 - Introduction: 500 words maximum describing your general research area.

-- Objectives and significance: One page maximum on your research plan for your time at Beckman, and why these research objectives are important.
+- Objectives and significance: One page maximum describing your research plan for your time at Beckman and why these research objectives are important.
 This section may include background literature discussion and explanation of hypothesis, problem statement, and/or technological goals.